HenessA/rna_project_2023/DL/README.md

-# DEEP LEARNING - MODEL OF PREDICTION
+# Deep Learning - MODEL OF PREDICTION

 Process the data to get : x_train,x_test | y_train, y_test
 x : the data (corresponding to the sequences)